Published

 The analysis report should consist of the following sections:

-- The code that you used in proper code chunks.
+• Include the code for analysis in the report as code chungs.
 The code chunks should also be displayed in proper context in the PDF (or HTML).

 A discussion section, in which you summarise all your results and discuss them in context with each other.
 It should put the results in context (i.e., what could be a reason that the data are not normally distributed?).
 Also check whether the correlations you observe correspond to the trait correlations reported in the publication.
 Justify any of your conclusions with your analysis results.